cormaxed/bitbucket-helper/README.md

-#bitbucket-helper
+# bitbucket-helper

-A command-line utility for working with lots of bitbucket server projects and repositories.

-The helper allows you to clone or pull every bitbucket repository you have access too.
+Bitbucket-helper is a command-line utility for working with lots of bitbucket server projects and repositories.
+This handy helper allows you to clone or pull every bitbucket repository you have access too.
 Repositories are pathed under their parent project, making it easy to identify the source project.

-## Installation
+# Installation

-The utility requires `python3.7`
+The utility requires python3.7.
 ```
 pip install bitbucket-helper
 ```

-## Setup
+# Setup

 The first time you attempt to sync, you will get prompted to provide your bitbucket details.
-The tool supports both Bitbucket server and Bitbucket cloud.
+The tool supports both Bitbucket Server and Bitbucket Cloud.

-Bitbucket server requires a read-only personal access token.
-To generate go to Bitbucket -> Manage account -> Personal Access Tokens.
+Bitbucket Server requires a read-only personal access token.
+To generate goto Bitbucket -> Manage account -> Personal Access Tokens.

-Bickbucket cloud requires an App Password if you use 2FA.
-The App must be granted `Team Membership -> Read, Projects -> Read`
+BitBucket Cloud requires an App Password if you use 2FA.
+The App needs to be granted read access.

 All configuration settings get stored in `~/.bitbucket-helper.config`.
 To reconfigure you can delete this file.

-## Listing Repositories
+# Listing Repositories

-You can list all of the repositories you have permission to access with:
+To list all of the repositories, you have permission to access:

 ```
 bitbucket-helper repo